 The universal principles of genetic analysis in eukaryotes are discussed in lectures.
 Students also read a small selection of primary papers illustrating the very best of genetic analysis and dissect them in detail in the discussion sections.
 While other Yale graduate molecular genetics courses emphasize molecular biology, this course focuses on the concepts and logic underlying modern genetic analysis.

-MCDB 630b / MB&B 630b, Biochemical and Biophysical Approaches in Molecular and Cellular Biology Thomas Pollard and Karin Reinisch
+MCDB 630b / MB&B 630b, Biochemical and Biophysical Approaches in Molecular and Cellular Biology Thomas Pollard, Karen Anderson, and Titus Boggon

-MCDB 650a, Epigenetics Nadya Dimitrova, Josephina van Wolfswinkel, and Yannick Jacob
+MCDB 650a, Epigenetics Josephina van Wolfswinkel and Nadya Dimitrova

 Study of epigenetic states and the various mechanisms of epigenetic regulation, including histone modification, DNA methylation, nuclear organization, and regulation by noncoding RNAs.
 Detailed critique of papers from primary literature and discussion of novel technologies, with specific attention to the role of epigenetics in development and its impact on human health.
 Prerequisite: permission of the instructor.